-Switzerland backs US initiative amid ‘global democratic recession’
+Democracy promotion: latest US efforts spark Swiss enthusiasm

 Switzerland at the table

-Also invited were 13 other nations, not recipients but supporters of the project.
-Switzerland, which has made democracy promotion a key element of its 2024-2027 foreign policy strategy, was one such “like-minded partner”.
+Also invited were however 13 other nations, not recipients but supporters of the project.
+Switzerland, which has made democracy promotion a key element of its 2024-2027 foreign policy strategy, was one such “like-minded partner” at the table.
 Or, as Foreign Minister Ignazio Cassis said, one such “sister republic” – a reference to the “long history [between Switzerland and the US] when it comes to democratic rights and freedoms”.

 More